UMAprotocol/UMIPs/UMIPs/Add-Variable-Expiring-Multiparty.md

     params.externalVariableExpirationDAOAddress

-Similarly, in `ExpiringMultiPartyCreator.sol`, on line 44 we define:
+Similarly, in ExpiringMultiPartyCreator.sol, on line 44 we define:

     address externalVariableExpirationDAOAddress;